eightyfive/fetch-run/README.md

 ## `Http`

-`Http` has the same request and middleware APIs as `Api`, but resolves with the raw [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) instead of parsing JSON.
-Choose it for downloads, blobs, streams, file uploads, or any endpoint that does not return JSON.
+`Http` exposes the same request and middleware APIs as `Api`, but leaves response parsing to the caller.
+Use it for downloads, blobs, streams, file uploads, and endpoints that do not return JSON.

 ```ts
 import { Http } from 'fetch-run';